Yitzchak Zelig Morgenstern: Public activity

 Morgenstern believed that every rabbi in Judaism bears public responsibility, must give his opinion on general matters, and is not permitted to shut himself in his four cubits.
 From the very beginning of his leadership, he was involved in general public affairs in Poland, and was famous as a speaker, organization man and a successful writer.
 He was in touch with all the leaders of Polish Jewry at the time, including Elchanan Wasserman, Menachem Zemba and others.
 Already in 1910 he was elected to participate in the delegation of rabbis from Poland to the Rabbinical Committee in Petersburg, which was convened by Tsar Nikolai and attended by the most important rabbis of the time.
 He was one of the founders of Agudath HaRabbanim in Poland and served as its acting vice president.

 In 1919 he joined the "Shlomei Emunei Yisrael" association, which preceded the Agudath Israel movement in Poland.
 He later became a member of the Moetzes Gedolei HaTorah of Agudath Israel, and was a partner in all the movement's conventions.
 He argued that ultra-Orthodox Judaism must fight "elements that are not loyal to the Torah," and that it must not remain silent as it has done until then.
 He took part in all the conferences and conventions of the movement, and worked hard to recruit supporters and establish branches throughout Poland.
 His articles were published in newspapers and magazines, in which he called for "all those who feared - under the banner of Agudath Israel World!
-Whoever from ourselves is for G-d to her he should come and unite with us."
+Whomever from ourselves is for G-d, he should come and unite with us."
 He supported the development of haredi literature that would suit the younger generation, and pointed to the difference between previous generations that did not need reading books other than sacred books.
 In 1919 he was one of the founders of the "Mesivta" in Warsaw.